ibexa/documentation-user/docs/organizing_the_content.md

     See [Copy subtree limit](https://doc.ezplatform.com/en/latest/guide/best_practices/#copy-subtree-limit)
     in the developer documentation on how to set this up.

-Remember that Copying creates a new separate Content item.
+Copying creates a new Content item.
-If you only want to "attach" the same Content item to another place in the Content tree, add another Location to it.
+If you only want to have the same Content item to another place in the Content tree, add another Location to it.

+### Removing content

-You can remove Content by activating **Send to Trash** in the menu.
+You can remove content by clicking **Send to Trash** in the menu.
 If you remove a Content item that has children (other content under it in the content tree), both this item and the children will be removed.
 This also breaks the connection between the items, so you will not be able to restore them with the same structure.